-- 227-238.
-The Consent Holder shall, not later than 246 months prior to following commencement of construction works these consents, provide a written offer to the relevant representative entities of tangata whenua groups of Poupouwhenua and Whangārei Te Rerenga Parāoa to establish and maintain a Kaitiaki Tangata Whenua Relationship Group ('KG'):RG'), noting that: - (a) For the purposes of these resource consents the 'relevant representative tangata whenua groups' are: Patuharakeke, Te Parawhau, and Ngātiwai; - (b) The entities nominated to represent the tangata whenua groups listed in clause (a) of this condition shall be identified by tangata whenua.
-Tangata whenua shall advise both the Consent Holder and the council as to whom their representative entities will be; and - (c) The RG shall be responsible for self-determination, including without limitation: the name by which it shall be formally known, methods of decision-making, and rates of renumeration for members; and - (c)(d) Other tangata whenua groups may be invited to join the KGRG where they have been endorsed by the majority of the members of the KG and confirmed by the councilRG.
+- 224. The Consent Holder shall, not later than 24 months prior to commencement of construction works, provide a written offer to the relevant representative entities of tangata whenua groups of Poupouwhenua and Whangārei Te Rerenga Parāoa to establish and maintain a Kaitiaki Group ('KG'). - For the purposes of these resource consents the 'relevant representative tangata whenua groups' are: Patuharakeke, Te Parawhau, and Ngātiwai; - (b) The entities nominated to represent the tangata whenua groups listed in clause (a) of this condition shall be identified by tangata whenua.
+Tangata whenua shall advise both the Consent Holder and the council as to whom their representative entities will be; and - (c) Other tangata whenua groups may be invited to join the KG where they have been endorsed by the majority of the members of the KG and confirmed by the council.

 Advice Note: There are existing groups exercising various roles aimed at improving the health of Whangārei Te Rerenga Parāoa, including for example the "Kaitiaki Roopu" which was established under previous resource consents granted to Northport for its port expansion.
-The KGRG is intended to be distinct from the existing Kaitiaki Roopu.
+The KG is intended to be distinct from the existing Kaitiaki Roopu.

-228.239.
-Each of the above parties listed in Condition 227238 who accepts the Consent Holder's offer may nominate one representative and an alternate representative to the KGRG.
-If invited in writing by the KGRG, the Consent Holder may also nominate one representative and an alternative representative to the KGRG.

-- 229. As soon as practicable after acceptance of the Consent Holder's above offer by one or more parties, a Charter establishing the KG shall be executed by the Consent Holder and the accepting parties, following which the KG shall be constituted.
-The Charter shall set out/include the following, as a minimum: - (a) The name by which the KG shall be formally known;
+- 225. Each of the above parties listed in Condition 224 who accepts the Consent Holder's offer may nominate one representative and an alternate representative to the KG.
+If invited in writing by the KG, the Consent Holder may also nominate one representative and an alternative representative to the KG. - 226.
+As soon as practicable after acceptance of the Consent Holder's above offer by one or more parties, a Charter establishing the KG shall be executed by the Consent Holder and the accepting parties, following which the KG shall be constituted.
+The Charter shall set out/include the following, as a minimum: - (a) The name by which the KG shall be formally known; - (b) The functions of the KG in accordance with Condition 227 below, and how such functions shall be exercised by the KG; - (c) The composition of the KG and the process by which membership may be amended; - (d) How the KG intends to carry out its functions, including the frequency and format of KG meetings, and methods for decision-making;